-Caution: ONLY use the Omnipod 5 System with authorised devices (Omnipod 5 App, Controller, Pod, Dexcom G6 or Dexcom G7 Sensor).
+Caution: Use the Omnipod 5 System ONLY with authorised devices (Omnipod 5 App, Controller, Pod, Dexcom G6 or Dexcom G7, and FreeStyle Libre 2 Plus Sensor).
 DO NOT attempt to use the Omnipod 5 System with unauthorised devices.
 Attempting to use the Omnipod 5 System with unauthorised devices could interrupt your insulin delivery and put your health and safety at risk.

 Caution: ALWAYS be aware of possible changes to your time zone when travelling.
 If you do not update your time zone, your insulin therapy will be delivered based on your old time zone, which may cause disruptions in your insulin delivery schedule and inaccurate history logs.
-Talk to your healthcare provider about how to manage your insulin delivery while travelling between time zones.
+Talk to your healthcare provider about how to manage your insulin delivery while traveling between time zones.

-Caution: NEVER use a hair-dryer or hot air to dry the Controller or Pod.
+Caution: NEVER use a hairdryer or hot air to dry the Controller or Pod.
 Extreme heat can damage the electronics.